autotelik/datashift/README.md

 ### <a name="Associations">Associations</a>

-Datashift can populate your main model's associations, searching for matching objects and assigning them to the model being loaded.
+Datashift can populate your main model's associations, searching for matching objects and assigning them to the load object.

-To achieve this it supports both column headings, or an in-column syntax to specify :
+To achieve this it supports a syntax within either column headings or individual cells to specify :

-- The field on the association model to search on.
+- Search Attribute - the field on the association model to search on.
-- The specific values to attempt to match.
+- Search Value - the specific value(s) to attempt to find.

 So in the following example our main Project object has an has_many association with Category.